 The Program in Applied Mathematics at the University of Arizona is an internationally recognized, interdisciplinary program offering a unique environment for students who wish to continue their studies of mathematics and its applications leading to a Certificate, Masters (MS) and Doctoral (PhD) degrees (Request Info Here).
 The Program has faculty members from a wide range of academic disciplines who provide Program students with research opportunities in the physical, engineering, biological, mathematical, social, and computational sciences in which mathematics, mathematical modeling, and computer simulation play a central role.
 In addition to offering graduate degrees in applied mathematics, the Program supports the hiring of faculty in other departments interested in interdisciplinary research in the mathematical sciences.
-For current employment opportunities, please click here.
+For current employment opportunities, please visit our Faculty Search webpage.

 Today's research problems, whether in academia or industry, are often complex and multi-faceted and require highly trained scientists skilled in an interdisciplinary approach.
 Such interdisciplinary scientists must possess strong mathematical and computational skills and an in-depth knowledge of the discipline from which the research problem comes.
 The goal of the Program is to produce active and creative researchers who will work at the forefront of both their chosen area of application and the mathematical techniques related to that application.
 The achievement of this ambitious goal requires real dedication on the part of the students embarking on this type of training.
 In addition to research skills, students have opportunities to develop their teaching and communication abilities that are increasingly important to prospective employers.
 Students normally spend several years as teaching assistants hired by the Department of Mathematics, which is noted for its innovations in mathematics education.
 Graduates of the Program are highly, if not uniquely, skilled and trained applied mathematicians, and have a fine record of subsequent employment in both academic and non-academic positions.